jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 of its performance against its CPS.

-A set of CAA records describes only current grants of authority to issue certificates for the corresponding DNS domain.
-Since a certificate is typically valid for at least a year, it is possible that a certificate that is not conformant with the CAA records currently published was conformant with the CAA records published at the time that the certificate was issued.
+A set of CAA records describes only current grants of authority to issue certificates for the corresponding DNS domain name.
+Since certificates are valid for a period of time, it is possible that a certificate that is not conformant with the CAA records currently published was conformant with the CAA records published at the time that the certificate was issued.
 Relying Applications MUST